Links & Bookmarks

 http://www.msoworld.com/

-Welcome to MSO Worldwide, a site run by the organisers of the Mind Sports Olympiad.
+Welcome to MSO Worldwide, a site run by the organizers of the Mind Sports Olympiad.
 You can find news, games, articles and links about board games, card games and puzzles here.

 http://papatilleul.fr/